nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 What do you need to verify for a transaction to be valid.

 Still use Pedersen commitments which are discrete log based.

+## Validity of a Bitcoin Transaction

+1. Signature is Correct
+2. Inputs are unspent
+3. The sum of the outputs